-Study Subject(s): award is awarded for Seasonal Flu Vaccine Development Project.
+Study Subject(s): Scholarship is awarded for Seasonal Flu Vaccine Development Project.

-Course Level: award is available for undertaking postgraduate research project at University of Sydney.
+Course Level: Scholarship is available for undertaking postgraduate research project at University of Sydney.

 Programme Provider: University of Sydney, Australia